bloomberg/pystack/README.md

 your contributions, we will need explicit confirmation from you that you are able and willing to provide them under these terms, and the mechanism we use to do this is called a Developer's Certificate of Origin [(DCO)](https://github.com/bloomberg/.github/blob/main/DCO.md).
-This is similar to the process used by the Linux(R) kernel, Samba, and many other major open source projects.
+This is similar to the process used by the Linux kernel, Samba, and many other major open source projects.

 To participate under these terms, all that you must do is include a line like the following as the